iakubovskii7/MLops/project/README.md

 # MLOps

-This is train project to test optimal DS pipeline (CI/CD) It will been used the following technology stack:
+This is the train project to test optimal DS pipeline (CI/CD) It will been used the following technology stack:
 - kedro-mlflow
 - DE in PostgreSQL